ArviinM/expo-realtime-ivs-broadcast/README.md

 <string>Allow $(PRODUCT_NAME) to use your microphone to broadcast audio.</string>
 ```

-After adding the permissions, run `npx expo prebuild --platform ios` to apply the changes.
+After adding the permissions, you may need to prebuild your project: `npx expo prebuild --platform ios`.

+## Core Concepts

+This library supports two primary roles within an IVS Stage: the **Publisher** and the **Viewer**.

+### Publisher (Broadcasting)

+A publisher is a user who is actively sending their camera and microphone feed to the stage.
+-   **Key Component:** `ExpoIVSStagePreviewView` is used to render the publisher's own local camera feed so they can see themselves.

+### Viewer (Subscribing)

+A viewer is a user who is watching and listening to other participants on the stage.
+-   **Key Hook:** `useStageParticipants` is the primary hook to get a live-updated list of all remote participants and their active streams.
+-   **Key Component:** `ExpoIVSRemoteStreamView` is used to render the video stream of a single remote participant.

 ## API Reference

-### `IVSStagePreviewView`
+### Components

+#### `ExpoIVSStagePreviewView`

-A React Native component that renders the local camera preview.
+A React Native component that renders the **local** camera preview for the publisher.

 **Props**